cstahoviak/leetcode-dsa/docs/dynamic_programming.md

 As you can see, there is a lot of repeated computation - for example, `f(4)` is calculated twice, `f(3)` is calculated 3 times, and `f(2)` is calculated 5 times.
 At this size, it doesn't seem like a big deal.
 However, as `n` grows, the repeated computation grows exponentially.
 If we wanted to calculate `f(7)`, then this __entire__ tree would be just one side of the root.

+In fact, __the most common cause of stack overflow is excessively deep or infinite recursion__, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.

-To avoid repeating computation, we can __memoize__ the results from our function calls.
+To avoid repeating computation (and avoid stack overflow), we can __memoize__ the results from our function calls.
 Let's use a hash map to store the results and check the hash map before making any recursive calls.

 ```
 int fibonacci(int n) {